 Operational plans are in the section on governance entity operation.

-The consolidation of cost estimates is in the section on development and operations funding.
+The consolidation of cost estimates is in chapter 14, Development and Operations Funding.
+Note that this document makes estimates only for costs incurred by the governance entity as needed to provide the regulatory services.
+The costs for individual RUs and IMs are not known and are likely to be commercially sensitive and therefore never available in a public document.

 Overall, the document provides the master plan as defined in chapter 7 of the TAP TSI Regulation 454/2011.
-Recommendations for updates to the re-published Regulation are in Chapter .
+Recommendations for updates to the re-published Regulation are in Chapter 1616.

 Masterplan summary